Highly Available cross-premises and VNet-to-VNet connectivity

 - You must use Equal-cost multi-path routing (ECMP).

-- Each connection is counted against the maximum number of tunnels for your Azure VPN gateway, 10 for Basic and Standard SKUs, and 30 for HighPerformance SKU.
+- Each connection is counted against the maximum number of tunnels for your Azure VPN gateway.
+See the VPN Gateway settings page for the latest information about tunnels, connections, and throughput.

 In this configuration, the Azure VPN gateway is still in active-standby mode, so the same failover behavior and brief interruption will still happen as described above.
 But this setup guards against failures or interruptions on your on-premises network and VPN devices.